How to Celebrate International Day of Women and Girls in Science

-Over the years, we’ve seen more young girls and women entering the science field, but the fact remains that they still make up less than 30 percent of the Science, Technology, Engineering, and Mathematics (STEM) workforce in many countries.
-In 2015, the inaugural High-Level World Women’s Health and Development Forum declared February 11 as International Day of Women and Girls in Science, in hopes to dismantle gender stereotypes and gender inequality in STEM, encourage people to join the conversation and celebrate, as well as educate and take action.
-If you’re wondering how you can celebrate all the girls and women in the science field, you’ve come to the right place — here’s how you can show your support (and save a few bucks too!).
+Over the years, we’ve seen more young girls and women entering the science field, but the fact remains that they still make up less than 30 percent of the science, technology, engineering, and mathematics (STEM) workforce in many countries.
+In 2015, the inaugural High-Level World Women’s Health and Development Forum declared February 11 as International Day of Women and Girls in Science, in order to dismantle gender stereotypes and gender inequality in STEM, encourage people to join the conversation, and educate and take action.
+If you’re wondering how you can celebrate all the girls and women in the science field, you’ve come to the right place.
+Here’s how you can show your support (and save a few bucks too!).

 Visit a (Virtual) Science Museum

-If the last time that you visited a science museum was on your third-grade field trip, then it’s time to schedule another visit, especially with the kiddos (if you have them).
-Because the pandemic is still ongoing, many museums are temporarily closed, but you can still visit via virtual tours.
+If the last time you visited a science museum was during a third-grade field trip, then it’s time to schedule another visit, especially with the kiddos (if you have them).
+Because of the ongoing pandemic, many museums are either temporarily closed or have limited visiting hours, but you can still visit via virtual tours or web events.
 Head on over to the Smithsonian’s online events calendar and book a virtual event or activity, which is usually free admission.

 You can also check out the archives on their website and read through their Women in Science Wednesday blog posts.
-If your wallet is itching to spend money, browse through the Smithsonian Museum Store and pick up a science kit or book either created or written by women.
+If you are itching to spend money, browse the Smithsonian Museum Store and pick up a science kit or book either created or written by a woman.

 Read Books Either About or Written by Girls and Women in Science